Teraspark/Pal2EA/README.md

 Changelog
 v2.0
-	all palettes are read from one file
+	all palettes are read from one file now

 v2.1
 	fixed mistake in FE7/FE6 macros in definitions file